Last updated 21 October 2020

 HEROKU_namespace is reserved for config vars set by the Heroku platform in order to offer functionality.
 If you have created

 HEROKU_config vars, we suggest you change them when upgrading to Heroku-16, in order to avoid config var conflicts.

-When a new stack is released, old versions of a language runtime may no longer be supported.
-For the most accurate information on supported runtime versions, please check the individual language pages:
+For the most accurate information on supported language runtime versions, please check the individual language pages: